 These guidelines are recommendations for the management of patients, issued by official organisations.
 There are two kinds of best practice guidelines: anaesthesia guidelines and clinical practice guidelines.
 They are both produced by learned societies or expert networks and published either in scientific journals or on the learned societies' or health agencies' websites.
-A methodology of assessment has been developed to review the guidelines based on the AGREEII instrument in order to disseminate only the most accurate ones, after permission of the copyright holder is obtained.
-The Orphanet website gives access to 783 best practice guidelines as of beginning 2023.
+A methodology of assessment has been developed to review the guidelines based on the AGREEII instrument in order to disseminate only the most accurate ones, after permission of the copyright holder is obtained5.
+The Orphanet website gives access to 1,045 clinical practice guidelines as of beginning 2024.